How To Choose The Right Neighborhood.

 "The best way to get to know an area is through your feet."

-The quote meaning is that in the end, despite the online inquiries you will probably make and reading materials/magazines you most likely read, there is no better way to get to know a particular area than a simple walk.
+The quote meaning is that in the end, despite the online inquiries and materials/magazine reading, there is no better way to get to know a particular area than a simple walk.

 Pick yourself up for a moment from the couch/computer or whatever else you're doing and take a long walk within the neighborhood you're interested in checking out.